needsglasses/easigrow/README.md

 ## Features

 - Calculates the crack growth size
-- choice of beta models
-- choice of material properties
-- choice of crack growth equations
+- Choice of beta models, material properties and crack growth equations
-- optimises model coefficients to match data
+- Optimises model coefficients to match data
 - Generates a psuedo image of the crack growth patterns

 ## Getting started